-The Representative released a Special Report, Reporting of Critical Injuries and Deaths to the Representative for Children and Youth, on Dec.
-6, 2010.
-The report was issued as a result of an ongoing and growing concern that the Ministry of Children and Family Development (MCFD) was not reporting all of the critical injuries to the Representative that should have been reported as outlined in the Representative for Children and Youth (RCY) Act.
-The Representative recommended that MCFD develop and implement a Critical Injury and Death Notification Policy that would ensure the practice of reporting injuries and deaths is consistent, timely and effective and that the policy be finalized, communicated to all MCFD staff, delegated Aboriginal Agencies, and service provider partners or public bodies, and be fully implemented by March 1, 2011.
+On December 6, 2010, the Representative released Reporting of Critical Injuries and Deaths to the Representative for Children and Youth, as a result of an ongoing and growing concern that the Ministry of Children and Family Development (MCFD) was not reporting all of the critical injuries to the Representative as outlined in the Representative for Children and Youth Act ('RCY Act').
+The Representative recommended that MCFD develop and implement a Critical Injury and Death Notification Policy that would ensure the practice of reporting injuries and deaths is consistent, timely and effective, and that the policy be finalized, communicated to all MCFD staff, delegated Aboriginal agencies, and service provider partners or public bodies, and be fully implemented by March 1, 2011.

-At present, MCFD has adopted an interim measure to better meet reporting requirements.
-Although that policy has not yet been finalized, since March 2011 MCFD has been complying by reporting critical injuries in a number of areas that were not historically reported to the Representative when they should have been.
-The number of critical injuries reported each month is approximately three times more than before this change.
+Although that policy has not yet been finalized, MCFD began, in March 2011, reporting critical injuries in a number of areas that had not previously been reported to the Representative, as mandated.
+Since then, the number of critical injuries reported each month has been approximately three times greater.

-Work continues in this area and a group of staff from MCFD, the Public Guardian and Trustee and RCY is meeting regularly to bring much needed focus to this reporting process and working to build and instill confidence that the RCY is receiving all injury reports as outlined in the RCY Act.
+Work continues in this area.
+Staff from MCFD, the Public Guardian and Trustee, and the RCY are meeting regularly to bring much-needed focus to this reporting process, as well as working to build and instill confidence that the RCY is receiving all injury reports as outlined in the Act.

-This information is based on reports received by the RCY Office at the time of this update.
+This information is based on reports received by the RCY at the time of this update.
 These numbers may change if additional reports of critical injuries or deaths which occurred in this reporting period are subsequently received by the RCY, or if additional information is received.

-Critical Injuries:
+Critical Injuries

-It has been determined that 53 of the 124 critical injuries did not meet criteria1 for an RCY Review under the Representative's legislative mandate (explained on Page 8).
-Decisions about whether to review five of the critical injuries are pending the receipt of further information.

-RCY Reviews are being undertaken on the remaining 66 critical injuries.
+Of the 101 critical injuries, 20 were determined to have not met the criteria for an RCY review under the Representative's mandate (explained on page 6), and a decision on one critical injury is pending the receipt of further information.
+RCY reviews are being undertaken on the remaining 80 critical injuries.